endkarn/endkarn/README.md

 - Develop and deliver tested software with Iterative and Incremental Development , Agile Software Development with Extreme Programming (XP), Scrum Framework, Lean Software Development, Plan Do Check Act, and relevance practices.
 - Find business conditions, create test scenarios, and define test data by Acceptance Test Driven Development (ATDD).
 - Design high-level specification and detail specification by Test First Development.
 Design automation build, automation regression test suite and automation deployment and development script for automation build, regression test and deployment.
 - Analysis, design and define work (tasks and activities) break down to implement and deliver in iteration.
-Create iteration plan milestones with date to deliver each feature or story to perform acceptance test.
+Create iteration plan milestones with date to deliver each feature or story to perform acceptance tests.
 - Monitor and manage daily work progress.
 Define issue, estimate impact and define how to resolve or mitigate impact of the issue.
-- Escalate the issue to relate person(s) who can help to resolve or mitigate impact of the issues.
+- Escalate the issue to relate to the person(s) who can help to resolve or mitigate impact of the issues.
 - Analyze & Improve Deployment process and reduce time in process from manual to automation.

 	### Related Project
 	- Monitoring platform of systems with ELK stack support part of performance testing to identify service failure.
-	- Created automation test suits for the system and facilitate working process to Test Driven Development.
+	- Created automation test suites for the system and facilitated the working process to Test Driven Development.
 	- Internal financial services with Golang and MongoDB.
 	- Analysts, design, and implement Automation Regression Test Suite for make microservices can be self test in any developer’s machines
 	- Analysts, design, and implement API Test, Integration Test and Contract Test for mobile banking microservices